Jerry Roberts: War service

-Post-war
+Postwar

 After the war, Roberts was a member of the War Crimes Investigation Unit.
 There he employed his fluency in the German and French languages while working in the British Zone, interviewing witnesses and victims for various cases and taking legal statements from them for use in court.

 Thereafter, from 1948, Roberts pursued a new career in market research for 50 years.
 He initially worked for Market Information Services (MIS), a leading market research firm, in London.
 Between 1954 and 1959 he was based in Caracas, Venezuela, where he set up the first general research company in South America, learned to speak fluent Spanish and developed the company DATOS.

 Roberts spent 1960 in New York as a manager representing a major international advertising agency (CPV).
 Then, from 1961 to 1969, he was based in London as board director of M.I.S.

 In 1970, Roberts formed his own market research companies (one for the UK, one for the rest of Europe).
 These were sold to GfK NOP (National Opinion Polls) in 1993.
 He continued working as a consultant to NOP assisting with multi-country studies until he was nearly 80.
 He used his skill in languages in his work, pioneering multi-country market research studies across Europe for leading UK and multinational companies.
 He carried out market research for a wide range of leading UK and international clients in the fields of product marketing, public opinion and media research.
 His clients included British Gas, Reebok trainers, DuPont Teflon, Lycra, American Airlines, Chrysler cars, Holiday Inn hotels and many others.